-All too often when people think about ab workouts, they just think of sit ups and crunches.
-While these types of exercise are important, particularly if you're trying to build a six pack, for real core strength you need to train all of your abdominal muscle groups.
+All too often when people think about ab workouts, they just think of sit ups and crunches or cable ab exercises.
+While a core workout like that is important, particularly if you're trying to build a six-pack, for real core strength you need to train all of the abdominal muscle groups in your stomach.

-We've selected a program of eight different resistance band core exercises you can do to make sure you're covering all the bases when it comes to training your abs.
+We've selected a program of eight different resistance band core exercises that can be done with any exercise tube or resistance cord so that you can make sure you're covering all the bases when it comes to training your abs.

 Banded standing knee tuck